JetBrains/intellij-sdk-docs/topics/reference_guide/localization/providing_translations.md

 In addition, translations can be [organized in directories or with file suffixes](#bundled-translations-structure), and the same translation can be provided by a [language pack](#language-packs) or [IDE/plugin](#bundled-translations).

 All these conditions determine how a single translation is resolved at runtime.
-The priority is as follows:
+The lookup order is as follows:

 1. Translation file from the language pack.
 2. Region level (for example, `zh_CN`, `zh_TW`) localization file: